Google Data Studio Tutorial

 data studio

 Feeling overwhelmed?
 No worries.
-There are many things we could do in this step: add new fields, duplicate existing ones, disable them, change field values, etc. We can also do all of these things in the report itself, and it’s much easier.
+There are many things we could do in this step – add new fields, duplicate existing ones, disable them, change field values, etc. – but we can also do all these things in the report itself, and it’s much easier.

 So let’s move on quickly.
-Click “Create Report” at the top right.
+Click on “Create report” at the top right.

 data studio

-Click “add a chart” on the toolbar.
-Data Studio makes it easy to compare chart types with handy illustrations.
+Click on “add a chart” in the toolbar.
+Data Studio facilitates the comparison of chart types with practical illustrations.

 data studio

 Choose the first option under “Time Series”.
-This type of chart shows changes over time.
+This type of graph shows changes over time.

-Once it appears in your report, the right side panel will change.
-This is what you should see:
+Once it appears in your report, the right pane will change.
+Here’s what you should see:

 data studio